 Retired paychecks which were sent by mail to a financial institution or directly to you, and which were not cashed by you before your death, must be returned to DFAS-CL.
+Upon receipt of a completed application a) General.
+Your entitlement to retired pay ceases on the day you die.
+Eligibility to receive any portion of your retired pay passes to your survivor(s) only if you elected to participate in the Survivor Benefit Plan (SBP) when you retired.

-Upon receipt of a completed application DD Form 1174, DFAS-CL will send the portion of the final month's pay rightfully owed to you to your designated beneficiary.
+DD Form 1174, DFAS-CL will send the portion of the final month's pay rightfully owed to you to your designated beneficiary.

-9-7.
-Survivor Benefit Plan.
+9-7 Survivor Benefit Plan (SBP).